bitc0der/BitSoft.StreamTools/README.md

 ### Example

+#### Read

-For example, generate stream from a string value to compress with GZip:
+For example, generate stream from a string value to compress with gZip:
 ```csharp
 using StreamTools;
 using System.IO.Compression;